fbpx

 No two NEA Big Read programs are alike, and we encourage grantees to think creatively about how to promote active reading and learning in their communities.
 However, we do require certain types of programs that can be found in the application guidelines.
 Several requirements can be met in a single event.

-Programming for the 2024-2025 grant cycle will center around the theme WHERE WE LIVE.
+Programming for the 2025-2026 grant cycle will center around the theme OUR NATURE: How Our Physical Environment Can Lead Us to Seek Hope, Courage, and Connection.
 Using a book selection as inspiration, applicants will choose one or more aspects of this theme as it relates to their own communities

 Before you begin planning your NEA Big Read, we recommend that you assemble a planning committee made up of individuals with knowledge and experience in diverse areas that will contribute to your program’s goals.
 As the program committee develops these goals, you may want to start by thinking about the types of programs with which your organization has already had success and the audiences with which you have already established relationships.
 Your NEA Big Read could be a good opportunity to strengthen and expand these programs and relationships, and promote reading and active learning.
 Also, consider thinking beyond what your organization has done in the past.
 Your community boasts many assets.
 Be sure to look first at these assets and consider how to best leverage them in your effort to engage your community in literary-based programming.
 Don’t place the burden of programming on one organization, if possible, have multiple organizations hosting events.